Is it a retinol burn or a retinoid reaction?

 It can appear worse on the neck and décolletté.

 Yep.
-Where you feel you need vitamin A the most!!
+Where you’ll often feel you need vitamin A the most!!

 You may find, as I do, applying concentrated retinol or vitamin A skincare to your neck brings with it a whole set of irritating issues.

 Why is this?
-Well, the skin on the neck and décolletté is much more delicate, with very little connective tissue.
+Well, the skin on the neck and décolletté is thinner and more delicate, with very little connective tissue.

 Unfortunately, it’s an area where the signs of ageing can show up before other parts of the body, such as the skin on your face.
 So, even though the skin of the neck will benefit from vitamin A, highly concentrated formulas will invariably cause problems in this area.

-A retinoid reaction happens when the skin is saturated with vitamin A and cannot utilise the amount flooding the skin cells.
+A retinoid reaction happens when the skin is saturated with vitamin A and cannot utilise the amount of vitamin A that is flooding the skin cells.

 Depending on the skin area, it can cause mild pinkish irritation to something far more irritated and red.